tyronehou/BOATS/semester-report/README.md

 < image of initial dataset visualization here >

 A dataset that is non-representative of the actual student populations in Boston, such as this originally proposed dataset, would affect the submitted algorithms’ effectiveness in the real world.
-Additionally, we anticipated that many teams would be doing redundant work in converting the provided Excel spreadsheet to a better format like GeoJSON.
+Additionally, we anticipated that many teams would be doing redundant work in converting the provided Excel spreadsheet to a better format like `GeoJSON`.
 After voicing these concerns to BPS, they agreed to collaborate with us on generating a better randomized dataset that would be provided to the public as part of the challenge once it kicked off.

 To build this simulated student dataset, we used several publicly-available datasets derived from the Massachusetts census, along with key demographic information about students in Boston Public Schools and the existing residential dataset that we collected as part of our previous semester’s research.
 On a high level, our algorithm goes zipcode-by-zipcode and follows these steps:

 1.	looks at the number of BPS students living in that zip and randomly assigns residential addresses as “student addresses” until the number of students matches up, and
 2.	looks at the percentages of students in that zip that go to different schools, and randomly assigns schools to student addresses based on that distribution.

 From there, we assign any other necessary information (such as the household’s grade level, and the associated safe distance to walk as specified by BPS criteria) and the student’s bell time, which is randomly selected from the three possible times of 7:30, 8:30, and 9:30 to conform to the city-wide bell distribution (a roughly 40%-40%-20% split between the respective bell times).
-Finally, we store this data in the GeoJSON format, which is easily readable and more standardized among the data science community.
+Finally, we store this data in the `GeoJSON` format, which is easily readable and more standardized among the data science community.
 (We also provide a function to output the dataset as an Excel spreadsheet.)

 Looking at the resulting dataset, we notice a much tighter clustering: for the most part, students tend to go to schools nearby to them.
 This is what we would expect from a realistic dataset.